IS303-Steffen/p04-hair-salon-web-app/README.md

 - **Hosting an app** means running your program on a computer (a server) that is always available on the internet (so not just on your own laptop).
 - **Deploying an app** means uploading your code to that online server so other people can use it.
-- When you deploy to **Streamlit Community Cloud**, your Python code runs on a remote machine managed by Streamlit, not on your computer.
+- When you deploy to **Streamlit Community Cloud**, your Python code runs on a remote server managed by Streamlit, not on your computer.
 They are nice and let people run small apps for free, but if you want more capability, you need to pay.
 - Because it’s hosted online, **your app gets a public URL**, and anyone with that link can open and interact with your program from anywhere.
 - Using **Supabase** for your database means your data also lives on the internet, so your app can access it whenever.

 ![hosted_app_image](./media/system_design.png)

 ### Deploy your app
-To deploy your app, head over to [streamlit.io](https://streamlit.io) and follow along with [this tutorial](https://www.youtube.com/watch?v=sxvuGQDXTPs)
+To deploy your app, head over to [streamlit.io](https://streamlit.io) and follow along with [this tutorial](https://www.youtube.com/watch?v=-EK4hIF6-_g)
+- If you can get your app's check in page to appear, but it breaks anytime you try to check in with a phone number, you probably have an issue with you secrets file.
+[Watch this video](https://www.youtube.com/watch?v=kaXKcnR9PmI) to see if that fixes your problem.
+- If you run into any other issues, please reach out to your professor or TA.

 **IMPORTANT**:
 - The video tutorial doesn't mention how to make your app public to everyone. [see here](https://docs.streamlit.io/deploy/streamlit-community-cloud/share-your-app) for instructions on making it publicly available.